intel/random-forest-microservice/docs/user-guide/overview.md

 ![An image of the optimized data discretization algorithm](images/ODD_flowchart.png)

 ## Licensing Information
-This repository is licensed under the MIT license [LICENSE](License.txt).
+This repository is licensed under the Apache 2.0 license [LICENSE](License.txt).
 This project also utilizes the Random Forest algorithm provided by SciKit Learn, which is licensed under the BSD 3-Clause License.
 Information on that algorithms license can be found at their repository [here](https://github.com/scikit-learn/scikit-learn/tree/main).

 ## Learn More